TraxDinosaur/Beedle-The-Bard/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code for both personal and commercial purposes.
+This project is licensed under the [CC BY-SA 4.0 License](LICENSE), which means you're free to use, modify, and distribute the code for both personal and commercial purposes.
 However, we kindly request that you provide attribution to the original project.

 ---